 By the time Conrail was formed in 1976 the railroad was up for abandonment and was actually considering being shutdown and sold off altogether.
 However, while the Interstate Commerce Commission contemplated the railroad's fate it was purchased by the Delaware Otsego Corporation in 1980, which had the capital to restored the company.
 Throughout the 1980s the railroad rebounded from its woes a decade earlier.
 In 1982 it purchased former lines of the DL&W around Utica and Syracuse, New York from Conrail.

-New York, Susquehanna & Western Railway Locomotive Roster
+Today, the New York, Susquehanna and Western Railway serves over 85